-World Record Application
+World Book Application

 In 1974 the Fresh Water Fishing Hall of Fame became the recognized qualifier of fresh water’s sportfishing world records.
 Prior to this date, the only far reaching program was a national magazine’s annual fishing contest.
 Because this was primarily a contest, the rules and qualifying system were not as stringent as an increasing sophisticated and demanding sportfishing public needed.
 Enter the Hall.